JetBrains/lets-plot/docs/as_discrete.md

 To enable ordering mode, at least one ordering parameter (`order_by` or `order`) should be specified.
 By the default, it will use descending direction and ordering by eigenvalues.
 You cannot specify different order settings for the same variable.
-But if these settings don't contradict each other, they will be combined.
+However, if these settings don't contradict each other, they will be combined.

+The `order_by` is a numeric variable, which values are used for reordering.
+It's also possible to use statistical variables.
+The reordering uses the average value.
+The exception is plots with the `stack` position adjustment, where multiple bars occupying the same `x` position are stacked atop one another: in this case, the sum is calculated to get the order of the stack sizes.

 <a id="examples"></a>